 \subsection{Xor dataset}

 To compare the different attacks, we train a neural network with 8 hidden neurons on random points taken in the square $\bra{0,1}^2$ until convergence.
-We then compute the two different attacks which are the One Step Spectral Attack presented in Section~\ref{sec:local_method} and the Two Step Spectral Attack presented at the beginning of Section~\ref{sec:dogleg_attack} where we compute the FIM at $x_o$ and $x_o+v$.
+We then compute the two different attacks which are the One Step Spectral Attack presented in Section~\ref{sec:local_method} and the Two Step Spectral Attack presented in Section~\ref{sec:dogleg_attack} with Algorithm~\ref{algo:TSSA} where we compute the FIM at $x_o$ and $x_o+v$.
 These attacks are computed on 5000 random points selected in a square $I$ of variable length.
 The fooling rate is then computed as the quotient of the number of fooled prediction by the total number of points.
 The budget is selected between $0$ and $0.5$.
-The first step in the two-step attacks is set to have Euclidean budget of $60\%$ of the entire budget.
 We plot the results on \autoref{fig:XOR_fooling_rates}.

 On each figure, the two-step attack beats the one step attack (for reasonable budgets).
 The two-step attack is especially strong on the area where the curvature is the strongest: almost one point better for the TSSA at the peak in high curvature zones (see Figure~\ref{sfig:XOR_fr_center}) compared to only half a point for the full space (see Figure~\ref{sfig:XOR_fr_full}).
 Indeed, as seen on Figure~\ref{fig:curvature_xor}, the curvature is really strong at the center of the square $[0,1]^2$.
 The eigenvector of the FIM associated with the greatest eigenvalue is always orthogonal to the leaf kernel.
 Therefore, striking close to the middle region without taking into account the curvature usually results in not changing the output label: $(0,0) \leftrightarrow (1,1)$ or $(1,0) \leftrightarrow (0,1)$.
 This is why the TSSA gets better results by taking the curvature into account. \begin{rem} Note that on Figure~\ref{sfig:XOR_fr_center}, the fooling rates collapse shortly after $\text{budget}=0.1$ because such high budgets makes every points leave the initial square $I$.
 These high budgets are too big for this area which is very close to the decision boundaries and the second step is not enough to compensate these instabilities, thus leading to such strange results at first glance. \end{rem}